Omkar-Ghongade/Modifying-SRMAP-Student-Portal-Frontend/README.md

 # Modifying-SRMAP-Student-Portal-Frontend
-It was my First and Small Project in Web Development to Test the Skills which I learnt.
+This is my First and Small Project in Web Development to Test the Skills which I learnt.

                                                                  From This :